junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 In fact, Cas hasn't said a word or even showed his face, it is only the wings that Dean sees.

-Only then does he realize that, and start frowning.
+Only then does he realize that, and starts frowning.
 "Cas, buddy, I want to see you.
 What happened?
 Come down here, talk to me."

-There is a high-pitched voice in a thunderous volume rolling above his head, piercing through the air in answer.
+There is a high-pitched voice in a deafening volume rolling above his head, piercing through the air in answer.
 The same sound that blew up the glasses in the gas station shop on the day he crawled out of the grave, back on Earth from the Pit tour.
 Castiel's true voice.

 Dean covers his ear until the voice and echo between trees silences.
 "You can't speak human now?"
 He guesses, then adds quickly.
 "Okay let's do this, knock once for no, knock twice for yes, we'll figure out other things later.
 Right or wrong, Cas?
 True-voice-only time?"